Vanamagan: Plot

-Kavya, an orphan who inherited her late parents’ company, Kavya Industries, lives under the guardianship of her father’s trusted associate, Rajasekhar.
+Kavya, an orphan who inherited her late parents’ company, Kavya Industries, lives under the guardianship of her father's trusted associate, Rajasekhar.
 Though he manages the company on her behalf, Rajasekhar harbors ulterior motives and covets her wealth.
-When Kavya’s New Year trip to Bora Bora is canceled due to passport issues, Rajasekhar suggests that she and her friends visit the Andaman Islands instead—a decision that sets off a chain of life-changing events.
+When Kavya's New Year trip to Bora Bora is canceled due to passport issues, Rajasekhar suggests that she and her friends visit the Andaman Islands instead—a decision that sets off a chain of life-changing events.

 During their reckless escapades in the Andamans, Kavya and her friends accidentally hit a tribal man with their car while fleeing the police.
 No local hospital agrees to treat him, so Kavya takes him to Chennai, disguising him as a local named “K. Vaasi.”
-After he recovers, Vaasi’s primitive behavior shocks everyone, and Kavya, along with her cook Pandian, attempts to teach him human manners.
+After he recovers, Vaasi's primitive behavior shocks everyone, and Kavya, along with her cook Pandian, attempts to teach him human manners.

-On Kavya’s birthday, tensions arise between her and Vicky, her boyfriend and Rajasekhar's son.
+On Kavya's birthday, tensions arise between her and Vicky, her boyfriend and Rajasekhar's son.
 When Vicky tries to assault her during an argument, Vaasi intervenes and violently attacks him.
 Though Vaasi later regains his composure, the incident enrages Rajasekhar, who calls the police.
 Vaasi is captured and taken away, while Vicky is left paralyzed with a neck fracture.

-Ordered to eliminate the “dangerous” Vaasi, the police takes him into the forest.
+Ordered to eliminate the “dangerous” Vaasi, the police take him into the forest.
 Kavya and Pandian arrive just as Vaasi breaks free, killing the corrupt officers.
-Pursued by the authorities, the trio flees into the jungle, where they encounter forest officer Shanmugam, who reveals that Vaasi’s real name is Jara and that he is part of a native tribe resisting corporate encroachment.
+Pursued by the authorities, the trio flees into the jungle, where they encounter forest officer Shanmugam, who reveals that Vaasi's real name is Jara and that he is part of a native tribe resisting corporate encroachment.